MohamedBassem/hubot-messenger-platform/README.md

 - The server should be running a reverse proxy that forwards the https traffic after SSL termination to `http://localhost:8080` assuming that the reverse proxy is running on the same host as hubot.
 If you started hubot specifying the `PORT` env var, this will override the default `8080` port.
 - Self signed certificates won't be accepted by facebook.
 Letsencrypt certificates works perfectly.
 - The `-n ""` flag when starting hubot, doesn't give the bot a name.
 So instead of sending `Hubot ping` to it, you'll just send `ping`.
+- The API supports only 320 chars responses.
+The adapter truncates the message and appends `...`.

 ## Contributions